Skip to content

 Delivery

-16. In delivering activities under the Program, the Organisation must, and must ensure that its Coaches:
+13. In delivering Sport packages under the Program, the Provider must, and must ensure that its Coaches:

-1. comply with the NSO’s and the Organisation’s requirements for delivery of the activities;
+1. comply with the Program requirements as set out in the Provider Guidelines for delivery of the relevant activities;

 2. comply with all applicable laws and regulations;